-Researchers from the University of Gothenburg’s Sahlgrenska Academy, as well as those from Chalmers University of Technology, have discovered something interesting about several nutrient and diet biomarkers.
+Researchers from the University of Gothenburg’s Sahlgrenska Academy, as well as those from the Chalmers University of Technology, have discovered something interesting about several nutrients and diet biomarkers.

-These nutrient and diet biomarkers are molecules which researchers can measure in one’s blood and connect them accordingly to diet.
-They connect to the risk of developing the chronic condition in the future.
+These nutrient and diet biomarkers are molecules that researchers can measure in one’s blood and connect them accordingly to diet.
+They connect to the risk of developing chronic conditions in the future.